Statistics in Poker โ€“ Interpretation

 Example No.2:

 Both opponent A (18/16) and opponent B (20/10) have a continuation bet statistic of 75%.
-Now think about what this value, which is the same for both opponents, says about their hand ranges if you rely on the previously discussed basic interpretation principles on the flop and pre-flop.
+Now think about what this value, which is the same for both opponents, says about both opponents' card ranges if you rely on the previously discussed basic interpretation level principles on the flop and pre-flop.

 • Opponent A (18/16, 75% cbet)